 - All course related questions should be directed to your instructor, not to your interpreter.
 The interpreter's role is to interpret for you and the instructor.

 - Discuss technical signs or specialized vocabulary with your interpreter.
 If you do not understand a sign the interpreter has used, ask for clarification.

 - Be on time.

 - The interpreter will wait outside the classroom until you arrive.
-The interpreter will wait 10 minutes for a one-hour class, 15 minutes for a two or more hour class.
+If you are late, the interpreter will wait 20 minutes.

 - During exams and tests, questions should be directed only to your instructor.
 The interpreter will interpret your question and the instructor's response.

 - If you have a difficult time understanding the interpreter, talk with the interpreter first.
 If the issue is not resolved, you should bring your concerns to an access consultant.